cedrickchee/chatgpt-universe/README.md

 - [The Multi-modal, Multi-model, Multi-everything Future of AGI](https://lspace.swyx.io/p/multimodal-gpt4) - GPT-4 recap.
 - [Can GPT-4 *Actually* Write Code?](https://tylerglaiel.substack.com/p/can-gpt-4-actually-write-code) - Testing GPT 4's code-writing capabilities with some actual real world problems.
 - [Could you train a ChatGPT-beating model for $85,000 and run it in a browser?](https://simonwillison.net/2023/Mar/17/beat-chatgpt-in-a-browser/)
+- [Try Bard and share your feedback](https://blog.google/technology/ai/try-bard/) - Google starting to open access to Bard, an early experiment that lets you collaborate with generative AI.
+They're beginning with the U.S. and the U.K., and will expand to more countries and languages over time.

+Today we're starting to open up access to Bard, our early experiment that lets you collaborate with generative AI.
+You can use Bard to boost your productivity, accelerate your ideas and fuel your curiosity.
+Learn more, including how to sign up ↓

+Google releases Bard to a limited number of users in the US and UK

 </details>